-A continuation of PSYC 6121.
-Focus is placed on correlational and multivariate analyses and designs.
-Other topics include qualitative analyses, research ethics, and APA style guidelines.
+A continuation of PSYC 6121 in examining the theory and application of experimental and correlational designs in psychological research.
+Focus is placed particularly on multivariate designs and analysis, with other topics including qualitative analyses, research ethics, and APA style guidelines.
 Computer application of course material will be emphasized.
-Prerequisite(s): PSYC 6121, with a C or better.
+Prerequisite(s): PSYC 6121, with a grade of B or better.